Guide to Web Application Testing

 Role of Browsers in Web Application Testing

 All websites need another application, known as the ‘browser’, running on top of a device’s operating system.
 Web browsers are built by many companies and are usually free.
-Web browsers play an essential role in making websites accessible to users and helping developers with comprehensive tools to test and debug various aspects of a web application under development.
+Web browsers are essential in making websites accessible to users and helping developers with comprehensive tools to test and debug various aspects of a web application under development.

 Most browsers provide development tools as an additional interface to developers who want to peek under the hood and access the inner workings of a rendered web app.
 These tools can generally be accessed by right-clicking on a page and selecting the option ‘inspect’.

-- There is also a built-in device toolbar that lets you simulate user interface scenarios across a range of devices with preset resolution profiles, network throttle, zoom level, screen rotation, and the ability to enter custom resolution for testing responsiveness.
+- A built-in device toolbar also lets you simulate user interface scenarios across various devices with preset resolution profiles, network throttle, zoom level, screen rotation, and the ability to enter custom resolution for testing responsiveness.

 - With Chrome Developer Tools from BrowserStack, you can debug iOS and Android websites from your computer without additional setup.